by Dr. Anita Sadaty and Dr. Laura Paris, creators of the PCOS Solution Program.

-Did you know that PCOS (polycystic ovarian syndrome) is not just a condition that causes annoying symptoms such as difficulty conceiving, unwanted hair, hair loss, acne, weight gain, and irregular periods?
+Did you know that PCOS (polycystic ovarian syndrome) is not just a condition that causes annoying symptoms such as difficulty conceiving, unwanted hair, acne, weight gain, and irregular periods?

 Most women are concerned with their troubling symptoms, and for good reason!
 These symptoms can be frustrating, sabotage self-esteem, and cause heartbreak when you want to get pregnant and can’t.

-This is a more serious, or heavy topic – however, we would be doing a disservice if we didn’t teach you about these risk factors.
-Most women with PCOS have no idea about long term consequences of untreated PCOS, and it’s of utmost importance for you to know!
+This is a heavy topic – however, we would be doing a disservice if we didn’t teach you about these risk factors.
+Most women with PCOS have no idea about the long-term consequences of untreated PCOS, and it’s of utmost importance for you to know!